GlitchPhantomX/Hackathon1-humanoids-robotics-book/physical-ai-robotics-textbook/README.md

-# Physical AI & Robotics Textbook RAG Chatbot
+# Physical AI & Robotics Textbook RAG Chatbot & Multi-Language Translation System

-An intelligent chatbot that allows users to ask questions about the Physical AI & Robotics textbook using Retrieval-Augmented Generation (RAG).
+An intelligent chatbot that allows users to ask questions about the Physical AI & Robotics textbook using Retrieval-Augmented Generation (RAG), with multi-language translation support for Urdu and Arabic.

 ## Overview